bigxxby/mobydev-gin/README.md

 #### Sign In User

 - `POST /api/signIn`: Authenticate and sign in a user.
 Required fields: `email`, `password`.

 ### Favorites

 #### Retrieve Favorites

-- `GET /api/favorites`: Retrieve favorite movies of the currently authenticated user.
+- `GET /api/favorites`: Retrieve favorite movies of the currently authenticated user.  **User auth**.

 #### Add Favorite

-- `POST /api/favorites/:id`: Add a movie to favorites for the currently authenticated user.
+- `POST /api/favorites/:id`: Add a movie to favorites for the currently authenticated user. **User auth**.

 #### Remove Favorite

-- `DELETE /api/favorites/:id`: Remove a movie from favorites of the currently authenticated user.
+- `DELETE /api/favorites/:id`: Remove a movie from favorites of the currently authenticated user. **User auth**.

 #### Clear Favorites

-- `DELETE /api/favorites/clear`: Remove all movies from favorites of the currently authenticated user.
+- `DELETE /api/favorites/clear`: Remove all movies from favorites of the currently authenticated user. **User auth**.

 ### Categories